PieterScheffers/ll-protocol/README.md

 #### HEADERSEQUENCE and FRAMESEQUENCE
 The sequences are both an array of bytes.
-These can be changed by changing the corresponding config values.
 The numbers are a decimal representation of the byte value (min: 0, max 255)

-	LLProtocol.config.SEQUENCES.header = [ 0, 1, 2, 3, 4 ];
+	LLProtocol.config.SEQUENCES.header = [ 0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 0 ];
-	LLProtocol.config.SEQUENCES.frame = [ 4, 3, 2, 1, 0 ];
+	LLProtocol.config.SEQUENCES.frame = [ 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1 ];

+Because the sequences are the same for 10 bytes, when going through the chunks, it only need to check once every 10 bytes.
+This makes it a lot faster.